ParisaAlizadeh2003/Python-Caching-Decorator/README.md

    - If the result is found in the cache, it is returned immediately.
    - If the result is not found, the function is executed, and the result is stored in the cache for future use.

+## Why Use a Dictionary for Caching?

+This implementation uses a **dictionary (`dict`) for caching** because dictionaries in Python are highly optimized for **hash table lookups**.
+Since dictionary keys are hashed, retrieving a cached result is **O(1)** on average, making it extremely fast.

+Using a dictionary for caching ensures:
+- **Fast lookups** due to hash-based indexing.
+- **Efficient memory usage** as only required results are stored.
+- **Performance optimization** by avoiding redundant computations.

+Since lists are **mutable and unhashable**, they cannot be used as dictionary keys.
+Instead, function arguments are converted into **tuples**, which are immutable and hashable, allowing them to be stored efficiently as dictionary keys.

 ## Example Usage

 ```python